ippopay/ippopay-android-sdk/README.md

 ```

-Java Version Should be 1.8. so past the below code in app level build.gradle file
+Java Version Should be 1.8. so paste the below code in app level build.gradle file

 ```
 compileOptions {